ceph/ceph/doc/rados/operations/add-or-rm-osds.rst

 approaches its capacity limits.
 If your cluster has reached its ``near full`` ratio, then you should add OSDs to expand your cluster's capacity.

-.. warning:: Do not add an OSD after your cluster has reached its ``full ratio``.
+.. warning:: Do not let your cluster reach its ``full ratio`` before adding an OSD.
 OSD failures that occur after the cluster reaches its ``near full ratio`` might cause the cluster to exceed its ``full ratio``.